 It may prove necessary to call the hypnotist to give evidence.
 There is no case law as to the extent to which the hypnotist’s evidence may be relevant.

 Cases in which a hypnotised witness is to be called will nearly always be of unusual complexity and sensitivity and they should be notified to the Chief Crown Prosecutor or Deputy Chief Crown Prosecutor.
 See Referral of Cases legal guidance.

 In the case of R v Browning Crim LR 227 CA, the Court of Appeal stated that the use of hypnosis should be exceptional and that it should not normally be considered in relation to witnesses who might be called to give material evidence.

 In the case of R v C EWCA Crim 231, the prosecution served, as unused material, a statement from a hypnotherapist.
-The complainant had disclosed to her hypnotherapist, whilst under hypnosis, that the defendant had sexually abused her.
+The complainant had disclosed to the hypnotherapist, whilst under hypnosis, that the defendant had sexually abused them.
 The defence instructed an expert who was critical of the hypnotherapist’s methods and sought to admit this evidence as to the dangers of false memory arising under hypnosis.
-The defence also sought to have complainant’s evidence excluded under Section 78 Police and Criminal Evidence Act 1984 (PACE).
+The defence also sought to have the complainant’s evidence excluded under Section 78 PACE1984.
 The trial judge ruled that the defence expert’s evidence was inadmissible and the defendant was convicted.